 Book: “When The Body Says No” by Gabor Mate

-This resource is most helpful for someone who is anxiously attached and neglects their own needs for others.
+This book is most helpful for someone who is anxiously attached and neglects their own needs for others.

 Top takeaways from therapist Dr. George Bitar